spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 12. Review the cluster profile settings and click on **Finish Configuration** to create the cluster profile.

-You now have a cluster profile that will enable Entra ID SSO authentication to access a Kubernetes cluster.
+You now have a cluster profile that will use Entra ID SSO authentication to access a Kubernetes cluster.
 You can now create a cluster using this profile.
-When you log in to the cluster, you will be redirected to the Entra ID login page.
+You will be redirected to the Entra ID login page when you log in to the cluster.
 Depending on your organization's SSO settings, this could be a simple login form or require MFA (Multi-Factor Authentication).

 ### Validate

 You can validate the Entra ID SSO integration by deploying a Kubernetes cluster with the cluster profile you created in the previous steps.
 Once the cluster is deployed, you can log in to the cluster by using kubectl with the kube-login plugin from a workstation that has kubelogin installed.

-1. Log in to [Palette](https://console.spectrocloud.com) as a user that is a member of one of the Entra ID groups you created in the previous steps.
+1. Log in to [Palette](https://console.spectrocloud.com) as a user who is a member of one of the Entra ID groups you created in the previous steps.

 2. Navigate to the left **Main Menu** and select **Clusters**.